-A termly report will be provide to parents and guardians, this contains summary information on your progress, performance and highlighting an concerns that the College may have regarding your academic progress.
-You will have an opportunity to see and comment upon this report before it is sent.
+You will be encouraged to enable your parents / guardians to view your on-line Termly Report as this contains summary information on your progress, performance and highlighting any concerns that the College may have regarding your academic progress.
+You will have an opportunity to see and comment upon this report when it is prepared.

 By email: firstname.lastname@example.org

-Or write to us: Data Protection Manager, Cornwall College, Trevenson Road, Pool, Redruth, TR15 3RD.
+Or write to us: Data Protection Manager, Cornwall College, Penhaligon Building, Trevenson Road, Pool, Redruth, TR15 3RD.

 If you have been in touch with us but are not happy with how we have dealt with your query then you have the right to contact the Information Commissioner’s Office (ICO).
 Please refer to their website for more information on how to do this: https://ico.org.uk/